 What does this mean for your communication with “your people”?
 Very special aspects need to be taken into account here because everything is now different.

 I would like to convey this to you using 4 dimensions:

 Communication: communicating expectations and rules

-- Who does what: Let us assume that it is reasonably clear who does what.
+- Who does what: Let us assume that it is reasonably clear who does what?
 Nevertheless, it needs questioning and exchange.
-Because the daily meetings, the bilateral talks are cancelled, the meetings etc. are not held.
+Because of the daily meetings, the bilateral talks are canceled, the meetings, etc. are not held.
 Your communication is therefore all the more important and especially how you do it.

 - Make it clear how the working time is recorded.
 Refer to existing rules and justify any deviations.
 Don’t be petty; nobody should have to answer for going to the coffee machine in the kitchen.
 If you feel anxious that the company might be “cheated”, take a step back and focus on results.
 Permanent discomfort belongs in bilateral, physical conversations, for example in feedback talks.
 Avoid unequal treatment or give transparent reasons for it.

 - Make sure that it is clear where IT problems are solved; who is the contact person.

 Communicate the Big Picture

 - At what cadence do you exchange results?
 In particular, provide transparent information on how long – due to the crisis – work is carried out from the home office.
 When you decide whether to continue with the home office.
 In particular, inform them how you intend to provide information.